Nutrition in Aging

 - Include supplements as part of the medication protocol (Joanna Briggs Institute, 2007).

-H. NPO orders
+H. Follow NPO orders.

 - Schedule older adults for tests or procedures early in the day to decrease the length of time they are not allowed to eat and drink.